AnthonyRVa/CS-2450/journal.md

 Inserting, Deleting, Exists (Big-O) - 1
 BST - Finding max item, min item, itam after item, between item (Big-O) - Log_2 N Hash Table - Finding max item, min item, itam after item, between item (Big-O) - N

+11-10

+DO PRACTICE TEST #2 (not 2,3) and work on has assignment (11-12 discuss practice and finish hash, 11-15 hash assignment due) (11-17 test 2 is taken in class, 11-19 begin graph assignment which is due december 5)

+Hash Table -

+Make a data base double the size of the items you'll add + number that brings it to it's closest prime.

+Hash function - takes whatever object is given and find a way to reduce it to fit in the data sets range index == hash(item)%(tablesize+neareastprime)(variable tablesize = data sets range) (issue is sometime you'll have collisions which is when there are 2 items with same index)

+Index is not where they'll go, but where they want to go.
+If that index is full you will go to next available one until end, when you loop

+BIGGEST ENEMY OF HASH IS CLUSTERING.
+Meaning areas where a bunch of items want to go.

+Use None to represent an unused slot(never used) and use false to show that someone's been there and skip.